-A train control panel is a central place where all or most of the electrical control of your layout occurs.
+A model railroad control panel is a central place where all or most of the electrical control of your layout occurs.
 This panel will usually include…

 • Throttle controls, usually incorporated into the transformer, but not always, for controlling train speed.